 So, in that sense, a well-trained 30-year-old man might have a higher (or similar) MHR as a 20-year-old sedentary individual.

 Another factor that impacts your maximum heart rate is your genetics.
 No matter what your age and training level are, you might have favorable genetics and have a naturally higher MHR.

 Okay, so we’ve given our max heart rate a thorough look.
 But what about the opposite – the minimal heart rate.
 Is there such a thing?

 For the most part, yes.
 Heart rate below 60 beats per minute is classified as bradycardia – a severe condition.
 But, physically active folks often tend to have a resting heart rate below 60 beats per minute.
 For example, the resting heart rate of top athletes is in the 45 to 50 range.

 Lance Armstrong reportedly once had a resting heart rate of 32, which is a truly staggering number that highlights the elite level of his fitness.
 For the average and sedentary individual, that would be indicative of impending doom.
-But, for Lance, that was utterly normal thanks to his impeccable conditioning.
+But for Lance, that was normal thanks to his elite conditioning.

 Does Our Resting Heart Rate Indicate Anything?

 Much like your MHR, the RHR can vary quite a lot between individuals.
 For the most part, a heart rate of about 60 BPM is an indicator of general health and fitness.
 A little less and a little more is fine, too.
 But, if it gets to be too far north or south from 60, that could be an indicator of something serious.
 Well, unless you’re a professional endurance athlete.